Learning to See With Your Camera

 The photograph below uses Line and Space.
 Moving the camera in close helps show more detail, and in this case established the subject.
 The foreground contains the subject, creating the largest idol in the group.
 It’s the first one that grabs attention, then the viewers eye looks down the line as the idols get smaller and smaller.
 This adds depth and also creates the line that grabs the viewer’s attention.
 It also establishes a relationship between the foreground statues, and the background statues.
 Line is a very strong art element.

-Space and Separation are both important, but both are very different from each other, yet related.
+This is an example of Space and Separation both are both important, but both are very different from each other, yet related.
 Understanding how to use these elements will go a long ways toward improving your photographs.
+The first image is the largest and most noticeable first, then as your eye naturally wants to go left, you see the diminishing size of the other statues.

 Create Great Streets Photographs

-Every foreign country will create some differences for a photographer to illustrate the culture.
-What are some of these cultural differences?
-Clothing, the mode of transportation and the architecture.
+You want to capture the culture that you see on your travels.
+How different is this from where you live?
+What are some of some easy cultural differences to look for?
+Clothing, transportation, occupations, and the architecture.
 Some areas are more conducive for street photography then others.
 But like all photography, getting creative and using perspective makes it so almost anywhere has great possibilities.

 Tourism is big in Vietnam and photographers often find interesting subjects that make great human interest travel photographs.
 It’s about finding the right mix of people, with locations that are not too busy while at the same time defining your subject.
 I find that the culture dictates what you want as your subject.
 You will see things in Asia you don’t ordinarily see in other parts of the world.
 Define your subject or the viewer will lose interest, and any story you want to relay, is lost because the photograph loses its impact.